Last updated: ET

 Although the Kyrgyz Republic is a secular country, Islamic practices and beliefs are closely adhered to, particularly in rural areas.
 Dress conservatively, behave discreetly and respect religious and social traditions to avoid offending local sensitivities.

 The currency is the Kyrgyzstani som.
 The economy is primarily cash-based.
 Canadian currency and traveller’s cheques are not widely accepted.
 Declare foreign currency upon entry; you cannot leave with more foreign money than you brought in.
 Convert Kyrgyzstani soms into euros or U.S. dollars before leaving the country, as you will not be able to do so after departure.
 Automated banking machines are widely available in Bishkek but may be limited in rural areas.
 Credit cards are accepted in major hotels, some restaurants and most banks.
 Due to the potential for fraud and other criminal activity, use credit cards with caution.
-Leave copies of your card numbers with a family member, in case of emergency.
+Leave a copy of your card numbers with a family member, in case of emergency.

 Natural disasters & climate